algbioi/ppsplus/readme.txt

 DOCUMENTATION:
--Gregor et al. PhyloPythiaS+: A Self-Training Method for the Rapid Reconstruction of Low-Ranking Taxonomic Bins from Metagenomes.
-Plos Comput Biol.
-In Review.
--Gregor et al. (2014) PhyloPythiaS+: A self-training method for the rapid reconstruction of low-ranking taxonomic bins from metagenomes.
+Gregor et al. (2014) PhyloPythiaS+: A self-training method for the rapid reconstruction of low-ranking taxonomic bins from metagenomes.
 Preprint.
 Available: arXiv:1406.7123v1.